 Susan Strasser is an award-winning historian and a Distinguished Lecturer for the Organization of American Historians.
 She has been praised by the New Yorker for “retrieving what history discards: the taken-for-granted minutiae of everyday life.”
 Her books include Never Done: A History of American Housework, Satisfaction Guaranteed: The Making of the American Mass Market, and Waste and Want: A Social History of Trash.
+She is Richards Professor Emerita of American History at the University of Delaware.

 - A WHITE HISTORIAN CONFRONTS AMERICAN SLAVERY